Lord Lawson of Beamish Academy: Jack Lawson

 The school is named after Jack Lawson, an influential British trade unionist and Labour politician, serving as Secretary of State for War during the 1940s.
 Consequently, the school has been associated with left-wing politics, particularly relating to its connections to the mining industry and trade unionism, as well as Lawson's refusal to join Ramsay MacDonald's National Government due to his reluctance to work alongside Conservatives.
 The school motto, "each other...and our dreams", is a quotation from Lawson's autobiography, A Man's Life.

 Subjects and courses

 Between year 7–9 students study a range non-optional subjects including, but not limited to: English, Mathematics, Science, History, IT, Geography, French, German and Art.

 In year 10 students are given the opportunity to drop certain subjects and take on new subjects e.g. Graphic Design, whilst core-subjects such as Maths and English are still mandatory requirements.

 In Sixth Form students are given the chance to study between 3 and 5 subjects which include ECDL courses.

-School houses

-The school was broken up into four house-blocks for years 7–11.
-Named after prominent areas in the North East, they were all assigned a colour and community space.
-Each house-block was led by a Head of House and a Deputy Head of House, with students selecting their own Head Boy, Head Girl and Prefects.